fwextensions/fwjs-errata/README.md

 # Bugs

-There are some flat-out bugs in the JS engine, most of which can’t really be worked around.
+There are some flat-out bugs in the JS engine, many of which can’t really be worked around.

 ## Assignment in `if` statements